 Can supervise: YES

-Sproles, AE, Oakley, CA, Matthews, JL, Peng, L, Owen, JG, Grossman, AR, Weis, VM & Davy, SK 2019, 'Proteomics quantifies protein expression changes in a model cnidarian colonised by a thermally tolerant but suboptimal symbiont.', The ISME Journal, vol. 13, no. 9, pp. 2334-2345.View/Download from: UTS OPUS or Publisher's site
+Sproles, AE, Oakley, CA, Matthews, JL, Peng, L, Owen, JG, Grossman, AR, Weis, VM & Davy, SK 2019, 'Proteomics quantifies protein expression changes in a model cnidarian colonised by a thermally tolerant but suboptimal symbiont.', The ISME Journal, vol. 13, no. 9, pp. 2334-2345.View/Download from: Publisher's site

 The acquisition of thermally tolerant algal symbionts by corals has been proposed as a natural or assisted mechanism of increasing coral reef resilience to anthropogenic climate change, but the cell-level processes determining the performance of new symbiotic associations are poorly understood.
 We used liquid chromatography-mass spectrometry to investigate the effects of an experimentally induced symbiosis on the host proteome of the model sea anemone Exaiptasia pallida.
 Aposymbiotic specimens were colonised by either the homologous dinoflagellate symbiont (Breviolum minutum) or a thermally tolerant, ecologically invasive heterologous symbiont (Durusdinium trenchii).
 Anemones containing D. trenchii exhibited minimal expression of Niemann-Pick C2 proteins, which have predicted biochemical roles in sterol transport and cell recognition, and glutamine synthetases, which are thought to be involved in nitrogen assimilation and recycling between partners.
 D. trenchii-colonised anemones had higher expression of methionine-synthesising betaine-homocysteine S-methyltransferases and proteins with predicted oxidative stress response functions.
 Multiple lysosome-associated proteins were less abundant in both symbiotic treatments compared with the aposymbiotic treatment.
 The differentially abundant proteins are predicted to represent pathways that may be involved in nutrient transport or resource allocation between partners.
 These results provide targets for specific experiments to elucidate the mechanisms underpinning compensatory physiology in the coral-dinoflagellate symbiosis.

 Matthews, JL, Oakley, CA, Lutz, A, Hillyer, KE, Roessner, U, Grossman, AR, Weis, VM & Davy, SK 2018, 'Partner switching and metabolic flux in a model cnidarian-dinoflagellate symbiosis.', Proceedings.
-Biological sciences, vol. 285, no. 1892.View/Download from: UTS OPUS or Publisher's site
+Biological sciences, vol. 285, no. 1892.View/Download from: Publisher's site

 Metabolite exchange is fundamental to the viability of the cnidarian-Symbiodiniaceae symbiosis and survival of coral reefs.
 Coral holobiont tolerance to environmental change might be achieved through changes in Symbiodiniaceae species composition, but differences in the metabolites supplied by different Symbiodiniaceae species could influence holobiont fitness.
 Using 13C stable-isotope labelling coupled to gas chromatography-mass spectrometry, we characterized newly fixed carbon fate in the model cnidarian Exaiptasia pallida (Aiptasia) when experimentally colonized with either native Breviolum minutum or non-native Durusdinium trenchii Relative to anemones containing B. minutum, D. trenchii-colonized hosts exhibited a 4.5-fold reduction in 13C-labelled glucose and reduced abundance and diversity of 13C-labelled carbohydrates and lipogenesis precursors, indicating symbiont species-specific modifications to carbohydrate availability and lipid storage.
 Mapping carbon fate also revealed significant alterations to host molecular signalling pathways.
 In particular, D. trenchii-colonized hosts exhibited a 40-fold reduction in 13C-labelled scyllo-inositol, a potential interpartner signalling molecule in symbiosis specificity.
 13C-labelling also highlighted differential antioxidant- and ammonium-producing pathway activities, suggesting physiological responses to different symbiont species.
 Such differences in symbiont metabolite contribution and host utilization may limit the proliferation of stress-driven symbioses; this contributes valuable information towards future scenarios that select in favour of less-competent symbionts in response to environmental change.